wp-plugins/blunt-ajax/readme.txt

   }
 &lt;/script&gt;`

-Notice that the pass parameter is not used, it is simply included in the above function to show you the parameters that are passed to the callback function and the order that they are passed in.
+Notice that the pass parameter is not used in the default callback function, it is simply included to show you the parameters that are passed to the callback function and the order that they are passed in.
 You can use the default callback function to simply alert your response or insert it into the page.
 It is also valuable for debugging purposes.

 Once again I want to stress that the server response is not altered in any way.
 Whatever response your server side action sends is exactly what this parameter will contain.
 You can send any type of value (i.e. XML, HTML, plain text, JSON), but you must write the callback function to deal with the data.
 This plugin and the blunt-ajax.js script is for the sole purpose of sending a request and relaying the response.